Skip to content

 Exterior renovation in Loomis

-Loomis retains a deliberately rural-residential character — acreage parcels, equestrian properties, and custom homes set among oak woodland — between the suburban growth of Rocklin and Roseville and the foothill setting of Auburn.
-That setting is precisely what makes fire-aware exterior design the central concern for most Loomis homeowners, even though the town reads as quieter and greener than the hard foothill communities further east.
+Loomis retains a deliberately rural-residential character — acreage parcels, equestrian properties, and custom homes set among oak woodland — sitting between the suburban growth of Rocklin and Roseville and the foothill setting of Auburn.
+That oak-shaded, low-density setting is precisely what makes fire-aware exterior design the central concern for most Loomis homeowners, even though the town reads as quieter and greener than the hard foothill communities further east.
+The greenery is also the fuel, and the exterior has to account for it.

 Considering an exterior project in Loomis?